danielmiessler/fabric/patterns/identify_dsrp_distinctions/system.md

 ---
 # Your Task

-Given the topic (problem, focus area, or endeavour), your task is to identify, articulate, and analyze the key Distinctions present.
+Given the topic or focus area, your task is to identify and explore the key Distinctions present.

-Focus on:
-1. The main ideas, concepts, or elements that are explicitly included
-2. What is implicitly excluded by these choices
-3. The boundaries or demarcations between different components
-4. Potential biases or limitations introduced by these Distinctions

-For each Distinction you identify, please provide:
-- The element or concept being distinguished (the "thing")
-- What it is being distinguished from (the "other")
-- Why this Distinction is significant in the context of the topic
-- Potential implications or biases this Distinction might introduce
+Instead of sticking to only the obvious distinctions, challenge yourself to think more expansively:
+    What distinctions are explicitly included?
+What key ideas, elements, or systems are clearly part of the discussion?
+    What is implicitly excluded?
+What ideas, concepts, or influences are left out or overlooked, either intentionally or unintentionally?
+    How do the boundaries or demarcations between these ideas create a system of understanding?
+Consider both visible and invisible lines drawn.
+    What biases or constraints do these distinctions introduce?
+Reflect on how these distinctions may limit thinking or create blind spots.

+Rather than rigid categories, focus on exploring how these distinctions open up or close off pathways for understanding the topic.
 ---
-# Example

-Brief: "Our project aims to develop a mobile app for urban commuters to find and book shared rides."

-Distinction 1:

-- Thing: Mobile app
-- Other: Web-based or non-digital solutions
-- Significance: Focuses on on-the-go accessibility, implying a need for real-time, location-based functionality
-- Implications: May exclude users without smartphones or those uncomfortable with mobile technology

-Distinction 2:

-- Thing: Urban commuters
-- Other: Rural travellers or non-commute trips
-- Significance: Targets a specific user base with particular needs and constraints
-- Implications: Could reinforce urban-rural divides or neglect other important transportation needs

-Distinction 3:

-- Thing: Shared rides
-- Other: Individual transportation or public transit
-- Significance: Emphasizes a middle ground between private and public options, suggesting focus on efficiency and cost-effectiveness
-- Implications: Might create an "us vs. them" mentality between shared ride users and other commuters
----
 # Your Response

-Please analyze the topic and identify at least 3 to 10 key Distinctions.
-For each:
+Your Response: Please analyze the topic and identify key distinctions.
+Feel free to reflect on a variety of distinctions—beyond the obvious ones—and focus on how they shape the understanding of the topic.
+For each distinction:

+    What is being distinguished?
-1. Explain what is being distinguished (the thing)
+    What is it being distinguished from?
-2. Identify what it's distinguished from (the other)
-3. Describe why this Distinction matters for the project or solution/problem
-4. Discuss potential biases or limitations this Distinction might introduce

-Additionally, reflect on how these Distinctions collectively shape the topics focus and potential blind spots.
+    Why is this distinction significant?
+    What might this distinction reveal or obscure?
+    Are there any biases or assumptions embedded in the distinction?

+Additionally, reflect on:

+    What other, less obvious distinctions might exist that haven’t been addressed yet?
+What might change if they were included?
+    How do these distinctions interact?
+How might one boundary shape another, and what emergent properties arise from these distinctions as a system?

+Feel free to explore unexpected or tangential ideas.
+The goal is to discover new insights, not to conform to rigid answers.

 ---
 # INPUT: